abdalrahman-ahmed/mysql-query-builder/README.md

 # MySQL Query builder
 Designed to make SQL-queries easier to use.
 With this builder you don't have to write raw-queries.
+In this version you can build simple SQL-queries:
+SELECT (with joins), CREATE, UPDATE, DELETE.

+This project is my pet project.
+So you can use it as is.

 ## Usage example
 ```